dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

-     --source          Postgres URI to the source database --target          Postgres URI to the target database --table-jobs      Number of concurrent COPY jobs to run
+     --source          Postgres URI to the source database --target          Postgres URI to the target database --index-jobs      Number of concurrent CREATE INDEX jobs to run --restart         Allow restarting when temp files exist already --resume          Allow resuming operations after a failure --not-consistent  Allow taking a new snapshot on the source database

 .. _pgcopydb_copy_constraints: